stuarth/stuarth.github.io/_posts/2015-01-25-csrf-pedestal.markdown

 categories: clojure
 ---

-OWASP has an [excellent description](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_%28CSRF%29) of CSRF attacks and why they're a concern.
-The tl;dr is that an attacker can utilize users' existing sessions to cause them to perform unwanted actions unless precautions are taken.
+OWASP has an [excellent description](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_%28CSRF%29) of CSRF attacks and why they're a concern. _The tl;dr is, without safegaurds, an attacker can cause users to take unintended actions on your app_.
+It's well worth spending a few minutes on the link above if you're not familiar.

-### Using `io.pedestal.http.csrf`
+### Using `io.pedestal.http.csrf` to prevent attacks

 Pedestal's `io.pedestal.http.csrf` namespace implements the [synchronizer token pattern](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet#General_Recommendation:_Synchronizer_Token_Pattern) that gives us the tools we need.